Achyut132002/hello-world/README.md

 # hello-world
 learning basics about github
 through github tutorial
-this is all about what i edited on the main brancch.
+this is all about what i edited on the main branch.